Creamed Honey: Why We Love It and How to Make It!Updated: March 06, 2017Healthy Living

 Instead of Creaming Honey, the Honey Industry Heats It

 The modern honey industry found the natural crystallization process inconvenient too and so decided to heat treat honey on a large scale basis so it would no longer solidify at all.
 This keeps industrialized honey looking presentable on store shelves for long periods of time.
-Of course, the expedient approach of heating the honey destroys the enzymes, probiotics, and makes it toxic too, but in the world of big business, this is inconsequential.
+Of course, the expedient approach of heating honey destroys the enzymes, probiotics, and makes it toxic too.
+But, in the world of big business, this is inconsequential.
 Profits are most important to these corporations who figure most consumers don’t know any better anyway.

 Unfortunately, this dishonest attitude of “what the consumer doesn’t know, lines our pockets really well” has been taken an unsavory step further by the honey industry in recent years.

 Most large scale honey manufacturers have replaced the honey either partially or entirely with honey flavored corn syrup!
 To avoid this scam, you really must source your honey from a local beekeeper, small producer, or reputable retailer to be sure of authenticity.
 Buying honey from large store or supermarket chains virtually guarantees that the honey is fake (1).